KrisGray/gdprconsent/docs/index.md

 ## What is GDPR Consent?

-GDPR is a lightweight JavaScript plugin based on Cookie Consent for alerting users about the privacy policy and the use of cookies within the website.
+GDPR consent is a lightweight JavaScript plugin based on [Cookie Consent](https://cookieconsent.insites.com/) for alerting users about the privacy policy and the use of cookies within the website.

 It is designed to help you comply with the EU Cookie Law and the GDPR.

 ## Version 1.0

 Version 1.0 is based on the Cookie consent version 3.0.
-Noticable differences are as follows:
+Noticeable differences are as follows:

 - CSS development now done via SASS (scss).
 - Due to GDPR rules, Opt-out is not an option and so opt-out and the dismiss status are removed.